Rush Pedestrian/Bicycle Safety &

 Town of Rush Pedestrian/Bicycle Safety & Connectivity Plan - Outreach #1

-The first of the three public meetings will be held to solicit input on existing and planned conditions and associated needs.
-The input from this initial public meeting will influence the development of...
+The first of the three public meetings was held to solicit input on existing and planned conditions and associated needs.
+The input from this initial public meeting will influence the development of potential...

 Project Purpose